 Roy Bean and his brothers rode Manifest Destiny as far as it’d take them.

-Coming in November 2024.
+Order here, coming in November 2024.
 Roy Bean was an American saloon-keeper and Justice of the Peace in Texas, who called himself "The Only Law West of the Pecos."
 He and his three brothers set out from Kentucky in the mid 1840s, heading into the American frontier to find their fortunes.
 Their lifetimes of triumphs, tragedies, laurels and scandals will play out on the battlefields of Mexico, in shady dealings in California city halls, inside eccentric saloon courtrooms of Texas, and along the blood-soaked Santa Fe Trail from Missouri to New Mexico.
 They will kill and murder will likewise stalk them.

 The Beans chase their American dreams as the nation reinvents itself as a coast-to-coast powerhouse, only to be tested by the Civil War.
 During their saga, the brothers become soldiers, judges, husbands, guerillas, lawmen, entrepreneurs, refugees, fathers, politicians, pioneers and – in Judge Roy Bean’s case – one of the Old West’s best known but least understood scoundrels.
+“Fans of the Wild West...will applaud Pappalardo’s dismantling of Roy Bean’s mostly self-made myth." - Kirkus

 Red Sky Morning